-- You get me all of your tax information.
-We can arrange a meeting, or you can mail me your info, or scan and email it to me (or Google Drive, Dropbox, etc.), or drop it off in person, or however you see fit.
-If you’re a new client, I’ll need a copy of your prior year tax returns, either on paper or in pdf format.
+- You provide me with all of your tax information.
+I work almost exclusively digitally at this point; pdfs and images are strongly preferred over paper documents.
+File sharing can be done via email, Dropbox, Google Drive, text message, or just about any other method of your choosing.
+If you’re a new client, I’ll need a copy of your prior year tax return (in electronic format, either images or a pdf).
 See here for a list of other things to consider.
 I’ll of course let you know if I think anything’s missing, so don’t worry too much about whether or not you have everything; there’s always some amount of back and forth, especially in the first year.
 I fully expect that.

 - Sometime within the next 1-3 weeks (depending on how much work is currently on my desk), I’ll fill out your tax return using the information you’ve provided, and we can email or talk over the phone to answer any remaining questions.

 - I’ll send you a draft copy of your tax return, as a pdf.
-I generally send this electronically; you’ll get a link via email that will allow you to view and download the draft.
-I may call you at this point to talk over anything that I think is worth discussing.
+You’ll get a link via email that will allow you to view and download the draft.
+I’ll point out anything that I think is noteworthy, unusual, or unexpected.

-- You look things over and let me know if you have questions or if you see anything that needs to be changed.
+- You look things over and let me know if you have questions.
 I’ll send you revised drafts, as necessary.

-- I’ll e-file your returns once I get everything back from you, and will send you a confirmation email when they’ve been accepted by the IRS and Oregon (and any other states).
+- I’ll e-file your returns, and will let you know when they’ve been accepted by the IRS and Oregon (and any other states).

 That’s it.
-Of course, there can be variations depending on your specific situation, but that’s the general idea.
+There may be variations depending on your specific situation, but that’s the general idea.